6 Reliable Guided Reading Tips That Really Work!

 • Comprehension Skills

-Here’s an example of targeting instruction: One of my groups is still working on Phonemic Awareness Skills.
-I have 4 small sticky notes taped down in the middle of my table that I use every day with them (This is noted in their Targeted Reading Plan).
+Here is an example of targeted instruction.
+One of my groups is still working on Phonemic awareness skills.
+I have 4 small sticky notes taped down in the middle of my reading table that I use every day with them (noted in their targeted reading plan).

-I say “Sound.” (they say the 4 sounds as I point to each box).
+“Say Trap.” (as I sweep under the 4 sticky note boxes), (they say trap), I say “Sound” (they say the 4 sounds as I point to each box).

 Keep Teacher Voice to a Minimum

 The more the teacher talks, the less time students have in text.
-That’s what we want, right?
+That’s what we want right?
 More time in REAL text.
-Here’s an easy way to keep your prompts and instruction to a minimum.
+Here is an easy way to keep your prompts and instruction to a minimum.

-Example 1: Remember the apples and pumpkins I taped on the table?
-I use those to quickly call on students to read.
+Remember the apples and pumpkins I taped on the table in tip #2?
+I use those quickly to call on the students to read.

 And I do it quickly in a flow so their fingers don’t move from the text and they don’t even have time to look up at me.
-The flow is important.
-Keep the flow going and keep them reading.
+The flow is IMPORTANT to keep them reading.

-Example 2: When we are reading from charts or focus boards, I give quick prompts like: “Sound” and “Read”
+When we are reading from charts or focus boards, I give quick prompts like: “sound” and “read”

-Quick prompts give more time for staying engaged with the lesson and less time to look away and get disengaged.
+Quick prompts give more time for staying engaged with the lesson and less time to look away and be disengaged.

 I use the same prompts when a word is missed while students are reading text.
-If there is hesitation before a word or a word is missed, I prompt with “Sound.”
+If there is a hesitation before a word or a word is missed, I prompt with “sound”.
 Students know they are to sound the word out.

 These Phonics Charts are a great activity to use this new technique!

 Note: These prompts are taught early on in the year.
-Learn How to Easily Prompt and Guide Your Students Now!
+Learn how to prompt and guide your students here!

 Use Must Do May Do Instead of Rotating Reading Centers

-Don’t waste your precious guided reading instruction time with rotating centers.
-I’ve blogged about this guided reading tip a lot.
-That’s because I’m a true believer in using every minute of guided reading instruction time to its fullest.
+That’s because I’m a true believer in using every minute of guided reading instruction time to its fullest!

-Stopping students from working at centers, turning wheels, or moving names on pocket charts is stopping the flow and wasting precious guided reading instruction time.
+Stopping students from working at centers, turning wheels, or moving names on a pocket chart is stopping the flow and wasting instruction time.

 Keep them working at their seats and just call up your group.
-At each group’s table, have a list of Must Do Activities and May Do Activities, and include all materials in a handy tub.
-Students work through their differentiated materials while you are teaching, and there is no wasted time while they complete their work on their own time.
+At each group’s table, have a list of MUST do activities and MAY do activities and include all material in a handy tub.
+Students work through their differentiated materials while you are teaching and there is no wasted time while they complete their work on their own.

 Read ALL about this Must Do May Do Strategy HERE and please reach out with any questions!